teapotlaboratories/feather-rak3172/readme.md

-# Teapot Feather RAK3172
+# Teapotlabs Feather RAK3172
  <p align="center"> <img src="https://raw.githubusercontent.com/teapotlaboratories/feather-rak3172/main/docs/images/assembled_front.jpg" alt="drawing"  width="80%" height="80%"/></p>

-Teapot Feather RAK3172 a Low-cost, Low-power LoRaWAN development board that breaks out [RAKwireless RAK3172](https://docs.rakwireless.com/Product-Categories/WisDuo/RAK3172-Module/Datasheet) to an Adafruit Feather-compatible format.
+Teapotlabs Feather RAK3172 a Low-cost, Low-power LoRaWAN development board that breaks out [RAKwireless RAK3172](https://docs.rakwireless.com/Product-Categories/WisDuo/RAK3172-Module/Datasheet) to an Adafruit Feather-compatible format.

 Based on the RAK3172, a STM32WLE5CC based module with ARM Cortex M4 processor, 48 MHz and 3.3V logic.
 The chip has a 256K of flash and 64K of RAM.
 With low-power application in mind, the board is capable to be in sleep mode for as low as 11uA, it also has a built-in voltage divider to sense battery voltage and battery charger.

-Teapot Feather RAK3172 is heavily inspired by [Penguino STM32WL LoRa-E5](https://github.com/azerimaker/Penguino-STM32WL-LoRa-E5) and [BastWAN-WLE](https://github.com/ElectronicCats/BastWAN-WLE) projects!
+Teapotlabs Feather RAK3172 is heavily inspired by [Penguino STM32WL LoRa-E5](https://github.com/azerimaker/Penguino-STM32WL-LoRa-E5) and [BastWAN-WLE](https://github.com/ElectronicCats/BastWAN-WLE) projects!

 ## Specification